caligin/archon/README.md

 # archon

+## canned, redesign?

+- grammar is overkill and needless constraints, why do that when can use a sandboxed js for tests?
+- elasticsearch doesn't provide realtime events (yet), need to either change to batch process/querying or use someting else

+- redesign.
+- logstash -> kafka (or other persistent+tailable) -> keep on jvm
+- logstash (or even rsyslog!) -> straight to the event processor + temp storage (redis?), then go for erlang? (every event chain an fsm actor? lua (if there is an embedded lua) for writing/evaluating test conditions?)

 ## TODO

 - travis to run some basic junit
 - setup a container with elasticsearch and a few basic docs

 ## notes